obsidiansystems/obelisk/lib/route/docs/introduction.md

 decode . encode = pure
 ```

-Route declared using `obelisk-route` are bidirectional, meaning that any route that can be encode
+Routes declared using `obelisk-route` are bidirectional, meaning that any route that can be encoded
 to types and matched on can also be encoded as a url *without losing information*.

 * **Common modifications made to routes, whereever possible, will be caught by the compiler.**

-When you make common modifications to routes, such as adding or removing a route, you get
+When you make common modifications to routes, or a route is added or removed, there will be
 "incomplete case" and similar warnings everywhere you need to update your application.
 The type
-system also makes it *much* easier to catch those easy to forget things, such as updating nav-bars,
+system also makes it *much* easier to catch those easy-to-forget issues such as; updating nav-bars,
-or the breadcrumb widget that needs a human-readable description.
+or that breadcrumb widget that needs a human-readable description.

 * **Behaviour of routes is identical for Backend and Frontend**

 This package doesn't have a distinction between backend or frontend routes, these are only different
 types so their behaviour is identical.
 This guarantees that rendering completed during backend
-hydration will be indistinguishable from rendering on the frontend.
+hydration will be indistinguishable from rendering completed on the frontend.

 It may seem odd that `obelisk-route` does not provide a way to specify the HTTP Method for a given
 route.
 This is due to the requirement that this package may be used when rendering a page on the